siddharth-maddali/siddharth-maddali.github.io/_posts/2020-02-09-digging-into-the-fractional-fourier-transform.md

 ---

 {% include mathjax.html %}
-The first in a series of posts on the fascinating fractional Fourier transform, in the course of my work developing new x-ray imaging methods.
+My sporadic thoughts on the fascinating fractional Fourier transform, in the course of my work developing new x-ray imaging methods.

 # Coherent dark-field x-ray microscopy - a new direction